appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

 at the time this Auth SDK is installed.
 Since users may not have a compiler available, it is recommended that `keytar` be an optional dependency.

-> Note: When using keytar and a user changes their Node.js version to a different major version, the
+> :bulb: When using keytar and a user changes their Node.js version to a different major version, the
 > module API version for which keytar was compiled for will no longer be compatible and the Auth SDK
 > fail to operate.

 The `"memory"` token store will persist the tokens for the life of the process and are lost when the process exits.
 This was originally intended for unit tests.

+> :warning: Tokens that do not have an email address in the payload cannot be persisted.
+The email
+> address is used as the account name and a unique identifier when attempting to get the token in
+> the store.
+It is up to the consumer to [securely] persist the tokens.

 ## Examples